SourceBox-LLC/FineFoundry/docs/user-guide/build-publish-tab.md

 - Use a consistent **Seed** across experiments so training runs are comparable.
 - Double-check **Repo ID** and permissions before pushing to avoid cluttering your account.
 - Use the **Dataset Analysis** tab after building to understand distribution, duplicates, sentiment, etc.

+## Offline Mode

+When **Offline Mode** is enabled:

+- Hugging Face Hub actions are disabled.
+- Push-related controls are disabled, and the UI shows an inline explanation:
+  - "Offline Mode: Hugging Face Hub actions are disabled."

 ______________________________________________________________________